corda/corda-docs-portal/content/en/docs/corda-os/4.6/hello-world-state.md

 interface, your `IOUState` will also need properties to track the relevant features of the IOU:

-* The value of the IOU
+* The value of the IOU.
-* The lender of the IOU
+* The lender of the IOU.
-* The borrower of the IOU
+* The borrower of the IOU.

 There are many more fields you could include, such as the IOU’s currency, but let’s ignore those for now.
 Adding them later is often as simple as adding an additional property to your class definition.